Rent safe and private dog parks hosted by locals

 Consider your dog’s instincts and preferences

 Or maybe you have a terrier who always wants to track down small critters?
 An activity like barn hunt might be just the fit.
+What about super athletic breeds like Malinois and German Shepherd Dogs?
+Agility and even protection sports can be a favorite.

 Play around with foundational skills at home